alerta/alerta-docs/faq.rst

 and filter alerts by ``service``.

-However, one of the principles of Alerta is not to enforce its view of the world on users so the plugin can be :ref:`easily configured <plugin config>`, :ref:`modified <tutorial 3>` or completely disabled.
+However, one of the principles of Alerta is not to enforce its view of the world on users so the plugin can be :ref:`easily configured <plugin settings>`, :ref:`modified <tutorial 3>` or completely disabled.
 It's up to you.

 Can I define custom severity codes and levels?